Cellular or Bluetooth RPM Devices & How To Choose

 • Connects to cellular carriers in the U.S.

-• Automatically transmits patient data to HIPAA-compliant Tenovi cloud.
+• Automatically transmits patient data to HIPAA-compliant Tenovi Cloud.

 • Non-obtrusive visual reminders to improve patient adherence.